A hidden garden in the City: The ruins of St Dunstan-in-the-East

 Today, the garden contain lots of plants, trees, a fountain and benches, while the tower is home to a wellbeing foundation.
 Occasional religious services are held in the open air in the garden, such as Palm Sunday, organised by All Hallows.

 - St Dunstan-in-the-East, St Dunstan’s Hill, off Lower Thames Street, City of London, EC3R 8DX.
-Nearest tube: Tower Hill or Monument.
+Nearest stations: Tower Hill or Monument.

 For other posts on Sir Christopher Wren’s life and buildings read…